-- It is assumed an up-link mmW transmission model where channel is LOS-dominant.
-Both at the transmitter and receiver side, beamforming is applied to provide sufficient SNR for data transmission. - At the receiver (gNB), the locationorientation of the transmitter is estimated based on pilot and data symbols. - The communication is based on OFDM.
+System Model Main Idea It is assumed an up-link mmW transmission model where channel is LOS-dominant.
+Both at the transmitter and receiver side, beamforming is applied to provide sufficient SNR for data transmission.
+At the receiver (gNB), the location-orientation of the transmitter is estimated based on pilot and data symbols.
+The communication is based on OFDM.
 Pilot symbols are known, whereas data reference symbols are provided by the communication chain.
 An uncertainty to the data symbols is computed based on the SNR.

-This TC targets use cases requiring highly accurate positioning in 3D, lowlatency and low impact on data communications.
-These include UC1 and UC3

 The main idea of the UL position-rotation estimation is to jointly use the data and pilot symbols for a quasi-continuous estimation of the location and orientation of the device.
 To implement this idea, a graphical model connecting pilot-based positioning and data-aided positioning is developed.

-The challenge is to exploit the synergy between

-- a) Data and pilot symbols for position estimation - b) Location information to channel parameter estimation and prediction.

-- Determination of the UE position and heading with a single BS - Quasi-continuous estimation of the location and orientation using data - Estimate channel information as
+The challenge is to exploit the synergy between a) Data and pilot symbols for position estimation b) Location information to channel parameter estimation and prediction.
+Use cases Main Benefits • This TC targets use cases requiring highly accurate positioning in 3D, low- latency and low impact on data communications.
+These include UC1 and UC3 Determination of the UE position and heading with a single BS Quasi-continuous estimation of the location and orientation using data Estimate channel information as

-This TC addresses the challenge "simultaneous positioning and communication" Rx gain, Tx gain and delay to use in location-aware channel prediction model.
+This TC addresses the challenge Rx gain, Tx gain and delay to use "simultaneous positioning and in location-aware channel communication" prediction model.